 The BGS is currently setting up a pilot-scale observatory to serve Hanoi, Vietnam, in the context of hazards and resilience to those hazards.
 Equipment for the pilot observatory was provided by the UK Natural Environment Research Council (NERC).
 The observatory, now called the Multi-hazard and Resilience Observatory for Hanoi (MROH), is managed jointly by the BGS and the Vietnam Institute for Geosciences and Mineral Resources (VIGMR), within the Ministry of Natural Resources and the Environment.
 VIGMR have dedicated lab and office space to the MROH and is coordinating with several Vietnam government agencies to deploy the initial sensors.

-If you want to discover more then please contact Mike Ellis.
+If you want to discover more then please contact our enquiries team.